 What You Need To Know

 Nova Scotia has now lifted all remaining COVID-19 restrictions in the community.
 For the latest information regarding the COIVD-19 situation and public health restrictions in Nova Scotia, please visit: https://novascotia.ca/coronavirus/

 Click the tabs below for more information.
 Please check these links frequently as the situation is evolving and information can change quickly.

 See the latest COVID-19 programs, resources and supports for tourism businesses.
-Any changes or additions to programs or resources will be added to this document as necessary.
+Any changes or additions to programs or resources will be added to this page as necessary.
 However, we encourage you to visit program pages directly for eligibility and application details.